Blendify/blender-manual/trunk/blender_docs/manual/modeling/texts/introduction.rst

 *Text* objects allow you to create and render 2D or 3D text, with various advanced layout options, like justifying and frames.
 By default, letters are just flat filled surfaces, exactly like any closed 2D curve.
-But, just like *Curves*, you can extrude them.
-And texts can follow other curves.
+But, just like *Curves*, you can extrude them, and apply :doc:`modifiers</modeling/modifiers/introduction>` to them (to make them :doc:`follow a curve</modeling/modifiers/deform/curve>` e.g.).

 .. tip::

-   You can convert *Text*, either to a curve, or directly to a mesh, using :ref:`object-convert-to` in *Object Mode*.
+   You can convert a *Text* object, either to a curve, or directly to a mesh, using :ref:`object-convert-to` in *Object* mode.

 .. note::

-   A maximum of 50000 characters is allowed per text object; however, be forewarned that the more characters a single text object has, the slower the object will respond interactively.
+   A maximum of 50000 characters is allowed per text object.
+However, be forewarned that the more characters a single text object has, the slower the object will respond interactively.